zo0o0ot/speaker-page/content/slides/stress-at-work-cbt-devfestwi/index.md

 Acute stress comes from demands and pressures of the recent past and anticipated demands and pressures of the near future.

-Acute stress is thrilling and exciting in small doses, but too much is exhausting.
-It causes....
+Acute stress is thrilling and exciting in small doses.

 ---
 class: img-left-full